agilify-au/ZCCSERV/README.md

 # ZCCSERV
-Zero-Client Crypto Front-end and Server package (no charge, for development purposes0
+Zero-Client Crypto Front-end and Server package (no charge, for development purposes)